Before we had giant supermarkets and hardware stores, people had to know how to make things themselves.

 Pine Pitch for Waterproofing

 In my opinion, this is by far the best survival use for pine pitch.
 Pine pitch is not water soluble, and it is incredibly durable.
-You can use it to waterproof all sorts of things, such as using it in the seams of your boots.
+You can use it to waterproof all sorts of things, such as using it in the seams of your survival boots.

 Traditionally, pine pitch was used to waterproof boats and buckets.
 Apparently even Noah used pitch to waterproof the Ark!